szhabolcs/express-ejs-starter/README.md

     </html>
     ```

-2. Create a `test.js` file inside the `routes` folder, with the following boilerplate:
+2. Create a `test.js` file inside the `routes` folder, with the following code:

     ```js
     // ./routes/test.js